Dark Matter (S)pins the Planet: Simulation

-It can be observed that in low dark matter density environments, the planetary angular velocity is largely determined by stellar evolution.
-In high dark matter density environments, where \(\Gamma_\text{in}^\text{DM} \gg \Gamma_\text{in}^\text{sun}\), the angular velocity stabilizes at a constant value upon reaching the Non-equilibrium Steady State, which is the origin of the term "pins" in our title.
+It can be observed that in low dark matter density environments (The DM density in \autoref{sa} is set to \(\rho_{\text{local}}\)), the planetary angular velocity is largely determined by stellar evolution.
+In high dark matter density environments (The DM density in \autoref{sb} is set to \(10^{4}\times \rho_{\text{local}}\)), where \(\Gamma_\text{in}^\text{DM} \gg \Gamma_\text{in}^\text{sun}\), the angular velocity stabilizes at a constant value upon reaching the Non-equilibrium Steady State, which is the origin of the term "pins" in our title.
 It should be noted that the sudden change in \autoref{15omega} after \(10^{10} \text{ yr}\) is due to the termination of the stellar model at this point, which depends on our understanding of stellar evolution theory.